 \section{Introduction}

-Large language models (LLMs)~\cite{brown2020language, chowdhery2023palm, achiam2023gpt} have demonstrated substantial proficiency in text generation and natural language understanding tasks~\cite{zhularge, gonzalez2024does}.
+Large language models (LLMs)~\cite{brown2020language, chowdhery2023palm, achiam2023gpt} have demonstrated substantial proficiency in text generation and natural language understanding~\cite{zhularge, gonzalez2024does}, revealing their potential for powering various downstream applications such as recommender systems~\cite{zhang2025llmtreerec}.
 However, their reliance on static training data constrains their ability to address dynamic and real-time queries, often resulting in outdated or hallucinated information \cite{ji2023survey, huang2025survey, mckenna2023sources}.
 Retrieval-Augmented Generation (RAG) \cite{lewis2021RAG} has emerged as a promising solution by equipping LLMs with external knowledge sources, improving the relevance, factual accuracy, and timeliness of responses~\cite{gao2023retrieval, fan2024survey, xiong2024benchmarking}.
 Despite these advances, traditional RAG architectures are limited by their linear and static workflows, which suffer from complex multi-step reasoning, deep contextual integration, and iterative response refinement~\cite{lewis2021RAG, singh2025agentic}.
-To address these shortcomings, agentic RAG (\eg DeepResearch~\cite{ds2024gemini, ds2025openai}) systems have been developed, enabling dynamic retrieval strategies, enhanced contextual understanding, and iterative refinement.
+To address these shortcomings, agentic RAG (\eg DeepResearch~\cite{ds2024gemini, ds2025openai, zhang2025deep}) systems have been developed, enabling dynamic retrieval strategies, enhanced contextual understanding, and iterative refinement.
 Achieving agentic RAG requires the underlying LLMs to orchestrate retrieval, filter relevant information, and iteratively refine their outputs, resulting in more adaptive and efficient information processing.

 To advance agentic RAG, early approaches~\cite{songmeasuring, kimsure, sunrecitation, amplayo2023query, wang2024rear} primarily focused on prompt engineering to adapt powerful LLMs to agentic workflows.
 However, due to the limited reasoning and instruction-following capabilities of LLMs, supervised fine-tuning (SFT) methods~\cite{zhangscaling} have been introduced, extending prompt-based approaches by directly optimizing and refining model parameters.
 Due to SFT storing reasoning steps within the model parameters, the improved reasoning capabilities often encounter challenges in generalizing across different domains~\cite{chu2025sft}.
 More recently, reinforcement learning (RL) methods (\eg OpenAI-O1~\cite{jaech2024openai} and DeepSeek-R1~\cite{guo2025deepseek} achieve notable improvements in LLM reasoning by employing outcome-supervised RL techniques.
 Building on these developments, Search-R1~\cite{jin2025search} incorporates a search engine as part of the LLM’s environment and leverages outcome-based reinforcement learning, using the correctness of the final answer as the reward signal.
 These advances demonstrate that outcome-supervised reinforcement learning can substantially enhance the capabilities required for agentic RAG, enabling straightforward, end-to-end optimization of the entire workflow.